foundata/roundcube-plugin-identity-from-directory/DEVELOPMENT.md

 * Run the plugin with technically valid config values but a directory without the needed data.
 * Create identities with dummy data for a user upfront and activate the plugin afterwards.
 Check the updates after login.
 * Add new email addresses to the user's dataset in the directory and check if new identities are created properly.
+* Test the cleanup feature: manually add new identities with unmanaged email addresses via WebUI and check if they are getting deleted correctly and/or if the exclude feature works as expected.

 ## Composer, PHP dependencies